tahoe-lafs/tahoe-lafs/docs/known_issues.rst

 A person could learn the storage index of a file in several ways:

-1. By being granted the authority to read the immutable file—i.e. by being granted a read capability to the file.
+1. By being granted the authority to read the immutable file: i.e. by being granted a read capability to the file.
 They can determine the file's storage index from its read capability.